 info {at} lighthouseEDU.net

 I graduated from the University of Georgia with undergraduate and graduate degrees, both in the field of special education.
 As a former special education teacher, I worked with students of all ages and ability levels.
-I quit teaching to stay home with my two daughters, started working for Lighthouse Educational Services, and within a few years, decided to join the ranks of homeschoolers.
-Homeschooling my two daughters, one in middle and one in high school, has been the most challenging and blessed job I have ever had.
-Administering the Woodcock Johnson Tests of Achievement (and also Tests of Cognitive Abilities) gives me the opportunity to encourage other homeschool parents and provide strategies for children with learning struggles.
+In 2006, I left the public schools to stay home with my two daughters, started working for Lighthouse Educational Services, and within a few years, decided to join the ranks of homeschoolers.
+Homeschooling my two daughters for 14 years has been the most challenging and rewarding job I have ever had.
+Administering the Woodcock Johnson Tests of Achievement gives me the opportunity to encourage other homeschool parents and provide strategies for children with learning struggles.

 In 2011, our Director, Sherry Hemingway began to mentor me to one day assume her role.
-In December 2014, Sherry went to be with the Lord.
-It was an honor and a privilege to work closely with Sherry these past years.
+Sherry went to be with the Lord in December 2014.
+It was an honor and a privilege to work closely with her for 7 years.
 I strive to daily model her gracious spirit, compassion, and concern for others.
-Sherry’s legacy lives on as all of the Lighthouse consultants carry the torch of this ministry.
-All of the Lighthouse consultants will continue to provide quality achievement and cognitive testing, as well as offer support and encouragement as you direct your child’s education.
+Sherry’s legacy lives on as the Lighthouse consultants carry the torch of this ministry, offering support and encouragement as you direct your child’s education.

 between Clayton and Garner